Back to blog

 Understanding each client, the services you provide them, and assessing their risk involves identifying and verifying the individuals who are the beneficial owners.
 In this article, we'll explore:

-• What Customer Due Diligence is,
+• What Client Due Diligence is,

 • How it's conducted,